samar-gupta/Shop-Shizzle-Ecommerce-React-App/README.md

 ## Features

-- User authentication and authorization(JWT)
+- User authentication and authorization
 - Admin dashboard for managing products, orders, users and to show statistics
 - Payemnt Gateway (RazorPay)
 - Product listing and search